maryamhelal/maryamhelal/README.md

 ###

-<p align="left">My name is Maryam Mohamed Helal, and I'm a computer science engineering graduate from the German University in Cairo (GUC) </p>
+<p align="left">My name is Maryam Mohamed Helal, and I'm a fresh graduate of computer science engineering from the German University in Cairo (GUC) </p>

 ###